Discover how easily agentic AI can enhance your business productivity.

 An intake agent is responsible for reviewing and verifying loan applications, executing credit checks, and collaborating closely with the loan officer to assess risk.

-Once the application is confirmed to be complete, an underwriter agent conducts an in-depth assessment, reviewing all supporting data to recommend appropriate loan terms.
+Once the application is confirmed to be complete, a loan underwriting agent conducts an in-depth assessment, reviewing all supporting data to recommend appropriate loan terms.

 The underwriter makes the final decision regarding the application and initiates a creation agent to prepare the loan offer.